 - Work.
 You’ll be glad to have the work experience and the extra money.

 Some schools require a certain number of words, some ask about you, and some ask about your views on specific topics and issues.
 The admission committee will use your essay to evaluate your personality, interests, intelligence, maturity, creativity, writing ability, how you think, your outlook on life, and even what makes you special.
-This is one part of your application where you have complete control.
-The essay should represent your personality and strengths.

 The Top Four Things Admission Counselors Look for in an Essay